Courses may include

 DRIM 1011 - Safety, Tools and Equipment

-This course introduces basic workplace safety and the safe use of shops, their tools and equipment, relating to industrial and marine industries.
-Learners will be expected to demonstrate shop safety practices, use of protective equipment, use and maintenance of tools and fastening devices.
-Learners will also demonstrate the use of shop equipment.
+This course introduces basic workplace safety and the safe use of shops, and of the tools and equipment, relating to the industrial and marine industries.
+Students will demonstrate shop safety practices, use of protective equipment, use and maintenance of tools and fastening devices.
 Course material addresses requirements of the Workplace Hazardous Material Information System (WHMIS) and Occupational Health and Safety (OHSA) related to the heavy equipment industry.

 DRIM 1012 - Diesel Fundamentals I

-Learners will be able to overhaul several different makes of diesel engines using service manuals, proper tools and proper procedures.
+This course offers students the opportunity to overhaul several different makes of diesel engines using service manuals, proper tools, and proper procedures.
+Safe procedures when working in and around engines will be a high priority in this course.

 DRIM 1040 - Hydraulics and Pneumatics